CGCL-codes/MHSim/README.md

 $ cd MHSim/NeuroSim
 $ make sharedobj
 ```
 These instructions will generate a libmhsim.so file.
 You can link this library with other applications such as Caffe to replace the cblas_sgemm function.
-The main.cpp file shows examples of placing the cblas_sgemm function and estimating the latency and energy of performing the analog MVMs.
+The main.cpp file shows examples of replacing the cblas_sgemm function and estimating the latency and energy of performing the analog MVMs.

 ## Origianl License & Copyright of zsim